 ⚠️ Things to Consider:

-• Limited financial visibility
+- Limited financial visibility

-With only 4 updates a year, you risk missing key trends or issues that could’ve been caught earlier.
+With only 4 updates a year, you risk missing key trends or issues that could’ve been caught earlier. - More room for error

-More transactions to process at once increases the chance of missing or miscategorizing something.
+More transactions to process at once increases the chance of missing or miscategorizing something. - Harder to make timely decisions

 Your financial data is outdated for most of the quarter—making budgeting, investing, or hiring riskier.